Welcometo Critical Distance

 In between exhibitions:

-The gallery is closed except for special programs and events, to be announced as they are confirmed.
-Otherwise we are open only by chance and appointment.
+The gallery is closed except for special programs and events to be announced as they are confirmed.
+Otherwise we are open by chance and appointment.

 Office hours are only by appointment.
 Along with the rest of the 401 Richmond building, we are closed Sundays and statutory holidays.